FabriceSalvaire/LaserWeb-Tools/README.md

 # Tools for LaserWeb4

-* *bin/laser-cutter-timing* compute the total time where the lasersource is on from a gcode file input
+* *bin/laser-cutter-timing* compute the total time where the laser source is on from a gcode file input